barefootcoder/perrin-bday-campaign/README.md

 experience making D&D characters.

-If you don't have experience, that's okay: just come up with an idea of what sort of character you'd like to play—someone who's good at fighting, someone who's good at magic, someone who's good at sneaking—and I can help you figure out the rest.
+If you don't have experience, that's okay: just come up with an idea of what sort of character you'd like to play&#65279;—someone who's good at fighting, someone who's good at magic, someone who's good at sneaking&#65279;—and I can help you figure out the rest.

 You can work on your character on your own, with me, or with the other players.
 Talking through your ideas in a group can be lots of fun, and helps everyone come up with complementary characters.